jonasbn/til/dockerhub/publish_an_image_to_dockerhub.md

 Normally you would propably build, without your namespacing, but since out goal is to publish to DockerHub, the namespace is quite important.

 Log in to DockerHub.
-This requries credentials.
+This requires credentials.
 This step can often be skipped, not initially of course, but the `docker` command is quite friendly when it comes to remembering you.

 ```bash
 $ docker login